clearlinux/clear-linux-documentation/source/openstack_env_inventory_file.rst

 The :file:`hosts` file is an inventory file where you specify, via ``ini`` format, the roles your machine plays.

-The hosts file can be structured with different groups, where each group plays a specific role in your environment and network mapping.
+The :file:`hosts` file can be structured with different groups, where each group plays a specific role in your environment and network mapping.

 Consider the following example::